MIRTK/BAtCh/README.md

 HTCondor DAGMan application for the construction of a spatio-temporal brain atlas and growth model from cross-sectional brain MR images.

+**This workflow has been tested with MIRTK master branch revision c18e1ac.**

 Initial Setup
 =============